Last Updated on September 21, 2022

 Burke and McDowell Counties

-There are also several really awesome opportunities for hiking here!
+There are also several really awesome opportunities for hiking, biking, and fishing here!

 Mount Jefferson State Natural Area

 You can drive to Mount Jefferson’s summit and enjoy beautiful views of its surroundings.
 But, first, of course, you should hop on one of the park’s five fairly short yet difficult hiking trails.

 You can stare out toward Virginia and Tennessee from the Jefferson Overlook.
 The kid-friendly TRACK trail (1.1 miles) runs from the summit to Luther Rock.
 From Luther Rock, you can see the New River to the east on clear days.

 Mount Mitchell State Park manages lands that include the tallest peak east of the Mississippi at 6,684 feet.
 While you can hike to the peak and have the rush of accomplishment, we totally recommend driving.

 The 1/4-mile paved accessible trail leads to an observation deck with panoramic views.